Canggu: Tourism and development

 hotels and diverse constructions aimed at tourists.

-As of 2023, about 324 hotels and other lodgings are registered in Canggu Village and high market brands have started moving in, such as Hugo Boss diversifying into the tourism industry by taking over a luxury rental villa in 2024.
+As of 2023 about 324 hotels and other lodgings are registered in Canggu Village and high market brands have started moving in, such as Hugo Boss diversifying into the tourism industry by taking over a luxury rental villa in 2024.

-There is a huge increase in restaurants, bars, and places to hang out.
+The number of restaurants and bars has increased sharply.

-Housing speculations are rife, such housing being built with the sole tourism investment industry in mind, for example the Las Casas and Blacksand villa projects.
+Housing is increasingly built for the tourism investment market, for example the Las Casas and Blacksand villa projects.

-One project in particular has gathered much controversy: the five-star and — originally — seven-floor Taryan Dragon Resort & Residence, on more than 1 hectare right along Seseh beach in Cemagi, next to Canggu.

-(Note: The Taryan Dragon Resort & Residence project had earned Ukrainian company Taryan Towers a world-class win of the International Property Awards in the category of “Best Residential High-Rise Development 2021 Nomination”.)

-Following a mediatised protest campaign and petition, its developer halted the project in September 2023 and proceeded with what he had not done as yet: meet and consult with the community leaders.